mosshan/Obsidian-Notes/Data Structures/Trees.md

 - undirected graphs w no cycles!!
 	- connected grph w N nodes and N - 1 edges
+### Terms
+- depth = max level of any node in a tree
+	- depth of specific node:
+		- num of edges from root node to that node
+- height = num of edges on longest path from root to leaf
+	- depth of tree from root
+- Full tree/ proper binary tree:
+	- every node has 0 or 2 children
+- complete tree
+	- binary tree where every level is filled except for maybe last
+	- last is filled from left to right
+	- heap uses complete binary trees
+- balanced tree
+	- binary tree where diff btwn left and right subtrees isnt more than 1
+	- maintains optimal search and insertion time
+- multiway tree
+	- tree where nodes can have more than 2 kids
 ```python
 class TreeNode():
 	def __init__(self, data=None, left=None, right=None):